 Keep in mind again that the criteria is simply referring to the Job Title and Interests that your audience has listed in their Facebook profile.

 Facebook does not have this option available for ads created via the Facebook Business page.

 You may, however, exclude in Ads Manager as you get more familiar with the platform.

 Save Your Audience

-Once you have saved and closed your audience, next you will choose where your ad will show up.
+Once you have saved and closed your audience, next you will choose your budget and the duration of your ad run.

-Since this is your first ad, you should set the budget low, at $2 per day.
+Since this is your first or a test ad, you should set the budget low, at $2 per day.

-Important: In order to make sure that your ad stops running, make sure to select when the ad will end, otherwise it will run continuously.
+Important: In order to make sure that your ad stops running, make sure to select that the ad will end, otherwise it will run continuously.

 Facebook will then tell you how much your ad will cost.